 GT Bicycles

-GT Bicycles is a cornerstone American brand that’s been around since 1979, and they’ve built a reputation for producing bikes that are both high-quality and affordable.
-Their downhill model, the Fury, features a carbon frame, 27.5-inch wheels, and a RockShox suspension system that’s been specifically designed to provide maximum traction and control on steep descents.
+GT Bicycles is a cornerstone American brand that’s been around since the 1970s, and they’ve built a reputation for producing bikes that are both high-quality and affordable.

-Learn more at gtbicycles.com or check for current deals at Jenson and Chain Reaction Cycles.
+Learn more at gtbicycles.com or check for current deals at Jenson.

 Intense

 Intense Cycles is an American brand that’s been around since 1993.
-With multi-time motocross champion Ryan Dungey as an investor and downhill legend Aaron Gwin as race team owner, Intense has all-American experience behind it.
+With multi-time motocross champion Ryan Dungey as an investor and downhill veteran Max Stöckl as race team manager, Intense has tons of experience behind it.

-Got an interesting situation going on: The bike raced in the DH World Cup circuit is different from the consumer model, the M29 with a full carbon frame and 29-inch wheels.
+They had an interesting situation going on: The aluminum prototype bike raced in the 2023 DH World Cup circuit was different from the consumer model, the M29 with a full carbon frame and 29-inch wheels.

 Learn more at intensecycles.com.